mhubl/botrecon/README.md

                                       application.

       -d, --debug                     Enable debug mode.
+      -i, --ignore-invalid, --ignore-invalid-addresses
+                                      Controls the behavior in regards to invalid host addresses in the data.Setting this flag will make invalid addresses be silently
+                                      ignored instead of raising an error.
+Ignored addresses will not be considered during
+                                      classification.
+Only applies if filtering by
+                                      IPs/ranges, no validity requirements are
+                                      enforced otherwise.

       -r, --range, --ip TEXT          An IP address, network, or a path to a file containing a list with one of either per line.
 If specified, hosts not on the list